 Jamal K. Atkins ’01 chose Shenandoah because of former Head Basketball Coach Robert T. Harris and the fact that he knew two students who were already on the team (one being from the same neighborhood).
 Coach Harris came to some of Atkins’ high school basketball games his senior year, invited him to come tour the campus and stayed in touch the following months after.

 “SU is a safe, open and accepting environment for you to find out who you are and grow into that person,” said Atkins.
 “You will be challenged, you will be tested, you will be corrected, but most importantly you will be supported.”

-Some of Atkins’ fondest memories of his time at Shenandoah are going to the NCAA tournament with the Men’s Basketball team in 1996 and building life-long friendships that remain stronger even after 27 years.
-Also during his time at the university, he was awarded a plaque for his outstanding service to WSUR, was chosen as Homecoming Prince, was co-captain of the Men’s Basketball team and received a coaches award.
-He also volunteered his time to the Frederick Douglass Elementary School’s head start program and at the Henry & William Evans Home for Children in Winchester.
+Some of Atkins’ fondest memories of his time at Shenandoah are going to the NCAA tournament with the Men’s Basketball team in 1996 and building lifelong friendships that remain strong even after 27 years.
+Also during his time at the university, he was awarded a plaque for his outstanding service to WSUR, was chosen as Homecoming Prince, was co-captain of the Men’s Basketball team and received a coach’s award.
+He also volunteered his time to Frederick Douglass Elementary School’s head start program and at the Henry & William Evans Home for Children in Winchester.

 Atkins is also the owner and operator of Basketball Academy of Excellence and Wired Integration Zambia.
 Basketball Academy of Excellence identifies talented basketball players in the United States, Europe and Africa and provides them rigorous training sessions, mentorship, and life skills training, which prepares them for opportunities within their home countries and abroad.
 Through the academy, he has helped several South African, Zambian, and Zimbabwean students obtain scholarships to high schools and universities in the United States and Asia.
 In addition, Atkins shepherded eight Zambians to the NBA’s exclusive Basketball Without Borders annual camp in South Africa.